Aliases for MME Gene

 GeneCards Summary for MME Gene

 MME (Membrane Metalloendopeptidase) is a Protein Coding gene.
 Diseases associated with MME include Charcot-Marie-Tooth Disease, Axonal, Type 2T and Spinocerebellar Ataxia 43.
-Among its related pathways are ACE Inhibitor Pathway, Pharmacodynamics and Innate Immune System.
+Among its related pathways are Innate Immune System and Hematopoietic cell lineage.
 Gene Ontology (GO) annotations related to this gene include peptidase activity and endopeptidase activity.
 An important paralog of this gene is MMEL1.

 UniProtKB/Swiss-Prot Summary for MME Gene